New Book! Appearances and Readings

 The new poetry book is here!
 Driving with the Dead is available from the University Press of Kentucky.
 The book is now available on Barnes and Noble and on Amazon.
 Also ready for Nook and Kindle!
-Contact Jane for signed copies.
+Locally, look for the book at Mr. K's Johnson City, Barnes & Noble, Johnson City, I Love Books, Kingsport, and The Merc at Emory & Henry College.

 Praise for Driving With the Dead: